Sgt. Marcus Arnold Lawson

 South Depot Street, Burgin, Kentucky.

-Marcus was one of the original members of the Kentucky National Guard Company called to federal service.
+Marcus joined the National Guard on January 28, 1939, and was one of the original members of the Kentucky National Guard Company called to federal service.
 On November 25, 1940, he traveled to Fort Knox, Kentucky, as a member of D Company, 192nd Tank Battalion.
 He was promoted to corporal upon arrival at Ft.
 Knox.
 Within three months he was made a sergeant.

 During this time, he attended automotive school to learn mechanics.
 He was in the course for three months and ended up never using what he learned.
 Marcus was made a tank commander and instructed other soldiers in driving tanks.
 His life during this time consisted of overnight maneuvers, hikes and teaching machine gun maintenance.